-Subsection B: Dorm President(s)
+Subsection B: Class President(s)

-The office of the Dorm President(s) may be held by up to two persons at one time.

-The duties of the Dorm President(s) shall include:
+The office of Class President may be held by up to two people.
+The duties of the Class Presidents shall include:

-- Voting in the Representative Council votes, attending all SGA meetings, and participating in achieving Representative Council's long- and short-term goals. - Reporting to their residence hall twice a semester at Dorm Meetings and/or DLT meetings.
+- Voting in the Representative Council votes, attending all SGA meetings, and participating in achieving Representative Council's long- and short-term goals. - 2.
+Being in charge of all class functions for their respective classes. - 3.
+Being liaisons between their respective classes and the Assembly.